 The 2018 Glacier Bay Session

 The 2018 Glacier Bay Session will run from late July 17th to August 13th, 2018.
-During four-week summer session, students will live, study, and work at a remote field school stationed on an island archipelago near Glacier Bay National Park in southeast Alaska.
+During a four-week summer session, students will live, study, and work at a remote field school stationed on an island archipelago near Glacier Bay National Park in southeast Alaska.

 The Glacier Bay Session will immerse students in their natural surroundings.
 All students will participate in the “three pillars” of the Arete Project’s educational model: intensive academics in the liberal arts and sciences; physical labor performed in service of campus and community; and student self-governance over each other and over the program as a whole.
 We require prospective students to read this page and our “What to Expect” and “FAQ” pages in full before submitting their applications.

 Please note that the Glacier Bay Session is open to students only from designated institutions: Berea College, the CUNY system, Deep Springs College, Hillsdale College, the University of Alaska system, and Yale University.
 We will also admit one Arete Project alumna, from any institution.
 If you are a student or faculty member and would like your school considered to participate in subsequent years, please email email@example.com.

 The wild landscape of the Inian Islands offers unique opportunities for intellectual engagement with the natural world.
 All students will participate in a daily interdisciplinary humanities course that considers the question: how have humans defined their relationship to nature?
 Engaging with both classic and critical texts from literature, philosophy, and history, students will come to understand the unique role that land and wilderness has played in American life – as well as the many ways that role has been interpreted.
 We will consider the the viewpoints of conservationists, subsistence practitioners, Indigenous communities, and scientists, to name only a few.